 An attack may come from the front, right flank, left flank or rear.
 Only one attacker may occupy one of these positions during a battle round.

-A character can only use his full EDC (including his shield and any shield-related bonus, such as the Spearman's Defensive Fighting bonus) against front or flank attacks.
-Rear attacks only take into account the target's basic Defense Class and armor (if any), excluding shield-related bonuses.
+A character can only use his full EDC (including his shield and the special bonus of Spearmen) against front or flank attacks.
+Rear attacks only take into account the target's basic Defense Class and armor (if any), excluding shield and related bonuses.